ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: pre}

-Here is an example of a web action that performs an HTTP redirect:
+In the following example, a web action performs an HTTP redirect:
 ```javascript
 function main() {
   return {